holgerkenn/CognitivePiJupyter/doc/setup.md

 psk="<yournetwork password>"
 }
 ```
+* add an empty file called "ssh" to enable ssh access
 * Insert the SD card into the Pi
 * Connect the power supply to the Raspberry Pi
 * Check the web page of your router to see if the Raspberry Pi successfully connected to it, note its IP address.